Tackling onboarding in an uncertain world

 The rub?
-It’s poignantly clear: a refreshed approach to onboarding is needed.
+It’s painfully clear: a refreshed approach to onboarding is needed.
 Right now.
 Click’s Senior Solutions Manager Danielle Balow says, “we have to throw the rule book out the window and reimagine what onboarding looks like.
 Because now – more than ever – the environment, the dynamic of onboarding and the employee experience have all completely changed.”

 But how do we accomplish this daring feat?
 Our employee journey experts recommend a three-step methodology to revitalize your onboarding program, post-COVID-19.